clairetsoi1129/mars-rover/README.md

 ## Key Feature:
 1. The game support 3 types of user controller, i.e.
    File input controller, Keyboard input controller, GUI input controller.
 2. Player need to avoid hitting the boundary of plateau and obstacles to collect samples.
+The no. of samples and obstacles are the size of plateau / 10.

 #### Flow of file input:
 0. Run the MarsRoverTest to test the game